erikrose/nose-progressive/README.rst

   * Every stack frame is now an editor shortcut.
 Not only does this make it easier to navigate, but it's shorter in both height and width.
   * Reformat tracebacks for great justice.
-Subtle coloring guides the eye down the list of function names, and a slight background color calls out the test frame.
+Subtle coloring guides the eye down the list of function names.
   * Hide unittest-internal and other pre-test stack frames when printing tracebacks.
 Fewer frames = less noise onscreen = less thinking = win!
   * Add an option to use absolute paths in tracebacks.